top of page

 The adjective 'callow' has an etymology that can be traced back to Middle English and Old English.
 It is derived from the Old English word 'calu,' meaning 'bald' or 'bare,' which was used metaphorically to describe a young bird without feathers.
 This evolved into the Middle English term 'calwe,' which referred to a young and immature bird.
 Over time, 'callow' took on a broader meaning to describe individuals, particularly young people, who are immature or inexperienced, often in a noticeable or annoying way.
 This etymology draws a vivid comparison between the appearance of young, featherless birds and the inexperience and immaturity of certain individuals, highlighting the transition from a physical description to a metaphorical one.

-Quiz: Find the meaning of callow
+Find the correct meaning of the adjective callow:

 Try Again!